Ex-Jharkhand minister resigns from primary membership of RJD | Politics

 - India

-Alleging that there is no democracy in the Rashtriya Janata Dal (RJD), senior party leader in Jharkhand, Radhakrishna Kishore, on Tuesday resigned from its primary membership.
+Alleging that there is no democracy in the Rashtriya Janata Dal (RJD), senior party leader in Jharkhand, Radhakrishna Kishore, has resigned from its primary membership.

 Kishore tendered his resignation over alleged violation of the party's constitution during the election of the RJD Palamu district president on Monday.